-The AR app shown in the video immediately above is HP Reveal which unfortunately is no longer supported.
+The AR app shown in the video immediately above is HP Reveal, which unfortunately is no longer supported, being applied to one of my Iconic Silicon Valley Places artworks.
 I also experimented with a prototype AR development app called Kaleido.
 The video below shows me trying it out for the first time and conveys my excitement for the potential of this whole relatively new field of applying AR in fine art.

 Below are a few of my AR extended artworks.
 Try looking at them using Artivive on your smart device.

 A shout out and big thanks to my friend and fellow 1890 Bryant Street Studios artist Liz Hickok whose use of HP Reveal in augmenting her own work at the 2018 IfSo,What art and design fair in San Francisco inspired me to deeper explore the potential of AR for sharing process in my own work.